 This is a perfect little afternoon activity if you’re in Prague in September or October when all the leaves are changing colors on Petrin hill.

 Price: Can be anywhere from $12-20 for a drink.
 Definitely not a budget recommendation, but still worth mentioning.

 We’ll keep it short, but if you didn’t know anything about Ernest Hemmingway, now you’ll know that he was a drinker.
 Such a drinker that a bar in Prague was inspired by how much he drank and made a bar after him specializing in freshly mixed cocktails.

-It is on the higher price end but maybe you can mix in this more expensive one with some of the free things to do we mentioned.
-It’s definitely worth visiting the Hemingway Bar even if you are on a budget for ONE drink! 😉
+It is on the higher price end but maybe you can mix in this more expensive idea with some of the free things we mentioned to do.
+It’s definitely worth visiting the Hemingway Bar even if you are on a budget.
+For ONE drink! 😉

 24. Go to Grotta

 Located in Havlicek Gardens, Grotta is such a fun thing to do in Prague.
 It’s one of the coolest artificial cave promenade buildings you’ll ever see.
 We don’t even know how to explain it because it’s something straight out of a fairytale.

 We’ve never seen anything like it before, it’s similar to a miniature labyrinth with paths all over the place.
 You can spend a few minutes wandering the caves while admiring the beauty and taking some fantastic photos.
 You’ll also be in the Havlicek Gardens which has fountains, lakes, statues, and stunning views.